benjaminemanuel13/Smile.Local.Ollama/README.md

 Uses SQL Server to store documents and embeddings with SP to find relevant documents.

-Not hooked into Ollama yet but tried and tested with Symantic Kernel Onnx Runtime solution (.Net c#)
+Now hooked into Ollama also tried and tested with Symantic Kernel Onnx Runtime solution (.Net c#)

 **Please Note:**